hydra-synth/hydra-docs/guides/advanced.md

 #### Changing the global bpm for Arrays

-To change how rapidly Hydra switches from element to element of any Array, you can change the `bpm` variable (meaning beats per minute) to any value you desire:
+To change how rapidly Hydra switches from element to element of all Arrays, you can change the `bpm` variable (meaning beats per minute) to any value you desire:

 ```hydra
 bpm = 138 // change me !